ExcelWithVasi/n8n-bootcamp/README.md

 - **Postgres**: Relational database for storing workflow data and application state.
 - **Redis**: In-memory data store for caching, queues, and fast data access.
 - **Qdrant**: Vector database for semantic search and AI-powered similarity queries.
+- **LightRAG**: Retrieval-Augmented Generation system with graph representation for AI-powered document search and knowledge retrieval, using OpenAI models.

 Each component is included in the docker-compose setups to provide a complete environment for building, testing, and running advanced automation workflows with AI and data capabilities.